nextguyover/Confab-Docs/docs/quick-start/index.md

 Open the `appsettings.json`(1) file with your favourite text editor.
 This is the Confab server configuration file.
 [Many configuration options](../config/index.md) are available, we will outline the minimal settings you need to get started.
 { .annotate }

+1.
+    === "Docker"
+        Run this command to copy the file out of the container:

+        ```bash
+        docker cp confab:/confab-config/appsettings.json ./appsettings.json
+        ```

+        Edit the file on your host system as required, then copy the file back into the container with:

+        ```bash
+        docker cp ./appsettings.json confab:/confab-config/appsettings.json
+        ```

+    === "Bare Metal"
-1. Same directory as your Confab executable.
-If you used the install script, this will be located at `/opt/confab/appsettings.json`.
+        The `appsettings.json` file is found in the same directory as your Confab executable.

+        If you used the install script, this file will be located at `/opt/confab/appsettings.json`.
 For a manual install: `Confab/appsettings.json`.
 If you compiled Confab yourself: `Confab/App/appsettings.json`

 Firstly, edit the `ConfabParams` section